Vachellia karroo: Traditional medicine

 This species, especially the bark (which can be chewed safely), is also used to treat oral thrush and ulcers.
 The roots are also used medicinally.
 They may be chewed for use as an aphrodisiac or powdered and used for dizziness.
 The gum, bark and leaves have been used as a soothing agent and astringent for colds, conjunctivitis and hemorrhage in other regions of Southern Africa.
 The bark and leaves have also been used to treat convulsions and stomach problems (including nausea) and as a coagulant.

 The thorns were used by early naturalists to pin the insects they collected.
 It is very widespread throughout southern Africa and there are different forms in some places, which can be confusing.
 Vachellia karroo may be found from the Western Cape through to Zambia and Angola.
 In tropical Africa it is replaced by Vachellia seyal.
 The name acacia is derived from Greek "akis" a point or barb.
 Karroo is one of the old spellings of karoo which cannot be corrected because of the laws governing botanical nomenclature (giving of names).

-Bans
+Ornament

-Notifiable in NSW, Australia.
-It is illegal to not notify the NSW government of the existence of this plant.
+Vachellia karroo was introduced to Australia in 1967 as an ornamental plant.
+It then spread invasively, prompting large-scale efforts to eradicate it.